 Years ended December 31,

-2021 2020 2019
+2022 2021 2020

 Federal statutory tax rate 21.0 % 21.0 % 21.0 %

-Foreign earnings (7.8)% (4.7)% (4.5)%
+Foreign earnings (5.6)% (7.8)% (4.7)%

-Foreign-derived intangible income (1.0)% (0.7)% (0.7)%
+Foreign-derived intangible income (1.3)% (1.0)% (0.7)%

-Credits, Puerto Rico excise tax (3.4)% (2.9)% (2.6)%
+Credits, Puerto Rico excise tax (2.8)% (3.4)% (2.9)%

-Interest on uncertain tax positions 1.1 % 1.1 % 1.6 %
+Interest on uncertain tax positions 1.9 % 1.1 % 1.1 %

-Credits, primarily federal R&D (2.1)% (1.4)% (1.0)%
+Credits, primarily federal R&D (2.0)% (2.1)% (1.4)%

-Acquisition IPR&D 4.9 % - % - %
+Acquisition IPR&D - % 4.9 % - %

-Audit settlements - % (1.0)% - %
+Audit settlements - % - % (1.0)%

-Other, net (0.6)% (0.7)% 0.4 %
+Other, net (0.4)% (0.6)% (0.7)%

-Effective tax rate 12.1 % 10.7 % 14.2 %
+Effective tax rate 10.8 % 12.1 % 10.7 %

-Acquisition IPR&D Audit settlements Other, net 4.9 % - % (0.6)% - % (1.0)% (0.7)% 0.

-The effective tax rates for the years ended December 31, 2021, 2020 and 2019, differ from the federal statutory rate primarily due to impacts of the jurisdictional mix of income and expenses.
+The effective tax rates for the years ended December 31, 2022, 2021 and 2020, differ from the federal statutory rate primarily due to impacts of the jurisdictional mix of income and expenses.
 Substantially all of the benefit to our effective tax rate from foreign earnings results from the Company's operations in Puerto Rico, a territory of the United States that is treated as a foreign jurisdiction for U.S. tax purposes.
-Our operations in Puerto Rico are subject to tax incentive grants through 2035.
+Our operations in Puerto Rico are subject to tax incentive grants through 2050.
 Additionally, the Company's operations conducted in Singapore are subject to a tax incentive grant through 2034.
 Our foreign earnings are also subject to U.S. tax at a reduced rate of 10.5%.

-The U.S. territory of Puerto Rico imposes an excise tax on the gross intercompany purchase price of goods and services from our manufacturing site in Puerto Rico.
-The rate of 4% is effective through December 31, 2027.
-We account for the excise tax as a manufacturing cost that is capitalized in inventory and expensed in Cost of sales when the related products are sold.
-For U.S. income tax purposes in 2021, the excise tax results in foreign tax credits that are generally recognized in our provision for income taxes when the excise tax is incurred.
+The U.S. territory of Puerto Rico imposes a 4% excise tax on the gross intercompany purchase price of goods and services from our manufacturer in Puerto Rico effective through December 31, 2022.
+For 2022, we account for the excise tax as a manufacturing cost that is capitalized in Inventories and expensed in Cost of sales when the related products are sold.
+For U.S. income tax purposes, the excise tax results in foreign tax credits that are generally recognized in our provision for income taxes when the excise tax is incurred.

-Income taxes paid during the years ended December 31, 2021, 2020 and 2019, were \$1.9 billion, \$1.4 billion and \$1.9 billion, respectively.
+Income taxes paid during the years ended December 31, 2022, 2021 and 2020, were \$2.4 billion, \$1.9 billion and \$1.4 billion, respectively.

 One or more of our legal entities file income tax returns in the U.S. federal jurisdiction, various U.S. state jurisdictions and certain foreign jurisdictions.
 Our income tax returns are routinely examined by tax authorities in those jurisdictions.
-Significant disputes may arise with tax authorities involving issues regarding the timing and amount of deductions, the use of tax credits and allocations of income and expenses among various tax jurisdictions because of differing interpretations of tax laws, regulations and relevant facts.
-Tax authorities (including the IRS) are becoming more aggressive and are particularly focused on such matters.
+Significant disputes can and have arisen with tax authorities involving issues regarding the timing and amount of deductions, the use of tax credits and allocations of income and expenses among various tax jurisdictions because of differing interpretations of tax laws, regulations and relevant facts.
+Tax authorities, including the IRS, are becoming more aggressive and are particularly focused on such matters.

-In 2017, we received an RAR and a modified RAR from the IRS for the years 2010, 2011 and 2012 proposing significant adjustments that primarily relate to the allocation of profits between certain of our entities in the United States and the U.S. territory of Puerto Rico.
+In 2017, we received an RAR and a modified RAR from the IRS for the years 2010-2012, proposing significant adjustments that primarily relate to the allocation of profits between certain of our entities in the United States and the U.S. territory of Puerto Rico.
 We disagreed with the proposed adjustments and calculations and pursued resolution with the IRS appeals office but were unable to reach resolution.
-In July 2021, we filed a petition in the U.S. Tax Court to contest two duplicate Notices for 2010, 2011 and 2012 that we received in May and July 2021, which seek to increase our U.S. taxable income.
-The Notices seek to increase our U.S. taxable income by an amount that would result in additional federal tax of approximately \$3.6 billion plus interest.
-Any additional tax that could be imposed would be reduced by up to approximately \$900 million of repatriation tax previously accrued on our foreign earnings.
-We firmly believe that the IRS's positions set forth in the Notices are without merit, and we are contesting the Notices through the judicial process.
+In July 2021, we filed a petition in the U.S. Tax Court to contest two duplicate Statutory Notices of Deficiency (Notices) for the years 2010-2012 that we received in May and July 2021, which seek to increase our U.S. taxable income for the years 2010-2012 by an amount that would result in additional federal tax of approximately \$3.6 billion plus interest.
+Any additional tax that could be imposed for the years 2010-2012 would be reduced by up to approximately \$900 million of repatriation tax previously accrued on our foreign earnings.